francesco-andreucci/MHPC23-P1.7-Fr_-/README.md

 ## Compilation Instructions

 ### Prerequisites
-Ensure the following options are configured based on your requirements:
+In the CMakeList.txt make sure that the following options are configured based on your requirements:

 1. **USE_OPENMP**: Activate OpenMP support.
 2. **USE_MPI**: Activate MPI support.